Kiss the Sky Tonight -- Month of October 2022

-Welcome to the night sky report for October 2021 -- Your guide to the constellations, deep sky objects, planets, and celestial events that are observable during the month.
-The crisp, clear October nights are full of celestial showpieces for the backyard sky gazer.
+Welcome to the night sky report for October 2022 -- Your guide to the constellations, deep sky objects, planets, and celestial events that are observable during the month.
+Enjoy the two giant planets Jupiter and Saturn all night throughout the month.
+Then watch as Mars begins its retrograde motion, moving westward each night instead of eastward, for the next few months.
+Finally, check out the Orionid meteors overnight on Oct.
+20th.
+The crisp, clear October nights are also full of celestial showpieces for the deep sky gazer too.
 Find Pegasus, the flying horse of Greek myth, to pinpoint dense globular star clusters and galaxies.
 Look for M15, NGC 7331, and M31 - the Andromeda Galaxy.
 The night sky is truly a celestial showcase.
 Get outside and explore its wonders from your own backyard.

 Along the western side of the Great Square of Pegasus lies the star 51 Pegasi.
 It is notable as the first Sun-like star discovered to harbor an orbiting planet.

 Farther west, near the star Enif, which marks the horse’s nose, lays an entire city of stars: the globular star cluster M15.
 Backyard telescopes show a grainy, concentrated sphere of light.
 But NASA’s Hubble Space Telescope shows a stunning globe of ancient stars with many red giants.
 M15 is one of the densest globular star clusters known in the Milky Way galaxy.